How to do Web Scraping with Puppeteer and NodeJS

 })();

-You can run the script on NodeJS with node test.js
+You can run the script on Node.js with node test.js.
+It'll print the HTML content of the example page containing <title>Example Domain</title>.

-You already scraped your first page.
+Hey, you already scraped your first page!
 Nice!

-Selecting nodes with Puppeteer
+Selecting Nodes With Puppeteer

-, locates all the matching nodes.$x(expression)
+• $$(selector) executes document.querySelectorAll that locates all the matching nodes.

 await page.goto('https://example.com');